ansgarS/Kubernetes-Workshop/README.md

 The task doesn't require any database access - instead you should persist everything in an in-memory store (hint: singleton).

-The directory `patient-monolith` is the only
+The directory `patient-monolith` is the only place you need to touch for this task.

 The following routes have to be served: